Archive for April, 2012

 Security cameras are incredibly important tools for law enforcement officials.
 They provide important video evidence that can be used to identify criminals, determine exactly what occurred at a crime scene and to apprehend criminals after a crime occurs.
 In many cases, security footage is one of the first things that police ask for when they arrive at a crime scene.

-SafeTech has been protecting people and property for more than 20 years.
-For more information on monitored surveillance cameras or to speak with one of our loss prevention experts about how security cameras can help protect your home or business, please contact us today or visit our security cameras page for more detailed information.
+SafeTech has been protecting people and personal property for more than 20 years.
+For more information on monitored surveillance cameras or to speak with one of our loss prevention experts about how security cameras can help protect your personal property such as home or business, please contact us today or visit our security cameras page for more detailed information.

 If you are working outdoors, make sure to keep small children away from your tools and any other dangerous equipment.
 Put tools away immediately after you are done using them and place them out of your childrens’ reach.
 You may want to lock them up in a safe place to be sure.
 You also need to make sure that your children understand where it is safe to play and where it is dangerous.
 Children should certainly stay away from roads, as well as lakes and streams which can quickly become more dangerous than they initially appear.

 It can be tempting to leave your front door or windows wide open during the summer in order to enjoy the warm air and to keep your house cool.
-However, it’s important to make sure that you always lock your doors and windows when you leave your home.
+However, it’s important to make sure that you always lock your doors and windows when you leave your personal property such as your home.
 You can install window bars if you’d like to get some fresh air while still protecting your home.
 Make sure to close your windows and doors even if you are in the backyard.
-Criminals can break in through a front window and rob your home while you are spending time outside.
+Criminals can break in through a front window and rob your personal property while you are spending time outside.
 For this reason, only leave windows open when you are nearby and aware of the situation and always lock your door.

 The RCMP has arrested a man after a series of crimes in Western Canada.
 Crimes included an armed robbery in Saskatchewan and Manitoba as well as ramming a police officer’s car in Alberta.
 In that situation, an RCMP officer stopped a white pick-up truck for speeding.
 The driver of the truck rammed into the officer’s car and drove away.
 The officer followed the truck.
 The truck eventually stopped, rammed the car again and drove away.
 The officer was injured in the attack, but released from hospital shortly afterward.
 Police say the truck was stolen from a business in Redcliffe, Alberta.